MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 WHERE username = $1 LIMIT 1;
 ```

-to where `id` equals the first parameter.
+to `WHERE id` equals the first parameter.

 ```postgresql
 --name: GetSession :one